-''' Usage: pcng-setup.sh [-e|-i|-l] [-v] [-n] [list ...]

--e Extract the files and then exit without installing.

--i Install after extracting the files (default).

--l List the contents of the archive and exit without extracting.

--v Verbose.
-Print the names of the files as they are extracted.

-list The list of files to extract." '''
+Usage: pcng-setup.sh [-e -i -1] [-v] [-n] [list] -e Extract the files and then exit without installing. -i Install after extracting the files (default). -1 List the contents of the archive and exit without extracting. -v Verbose.
+Print the names of the files as they are extracted. list The list of files to extract."

-22.1.2.
+24.1.2.
 The install process